dekuNukem/STM32_tutorials/lesson4_timers_and_pwm/README.md

 Let's say we want the PWM frequency of our LED to be 1KHz.
 One option is to use `prescaler` of 47 and `counter period` of 1000.

 The `prescaler` of 47 divides the 48MHz system clock down to 1MHz for the TIM14 counter, making it count up every 1us.
 And the `counter period` of 1000 makes the counter reset once the count has reached 1000.
-This way the counter resets every 1000uS, which is 1ms, which is a frequency of 1KHz.
+This way the counter resets every 1000uS, which is 1ms, resulting in a PWM frequency of 1KHz.

 The new parameter `pulse` determines the duty cycle of the PWM output, calculated as `pulse / counter_period`.